scalameta/coc-metals/readme.md

 ```
 ### Formatting on save

-If you'd like to have `:w` format usint Metals + Scalafmt, then make sure you have the following in
+If you'd like to have `:w` format using Metals + Scalafmt, then make sure you have the following in
 your `:CocConfig`.

 ```json